 In college my room mate was one of those perpetually perky people.
 In a visceral reaction to her unrelenting positivity, I responded with sharp-tongued barbs intended to wilt her enthusiasm.
 It never did—no matter what obstacle or barrier I presented, she found a way around it.

 As I growled and sniped, however, I couldn’t help but be impressed by the way she always came out on top of the situation.
 As an over-achiever, this was irritating to me—but it turned out to be a game-changer.

 As I moved into the real world after graduating from college, the obstacles and barriers popping up in my life seemed to take on new, gigantic proportions.
 The sarcasm and negativity that had seemed clever in the old days no longer seemed so witty.

 When I applied to the FBI as a new agent, I quickly discovered that, while no one could be called perky, most agents could be described as possessing unrelenting positivity.
-Even when life sucked, a case looked hopeless, or a barrier appeared unsurmountable, there was a difference between agents who just survived and those who thrived in their circumstances.
+Even when life sucks, a case looks hopeless, or a barrier appears unsurmountable, there are differences between agents who survive and those who thrive in their circumstances.

 The game-changer for me came when I finally understood that mental toughness is unrelenting positivity in the midst of uncertainty and risk.
-The strong minded know how to look for the positive when life throws a curveball (click to tweet).
+The strong minded know how to look for the positive when life sucks.
 Follow these tips:

 Life evolves, so be smart and stop acting surprised when it does.
 It is natural to react with anger and skepticism because these emotions are trying to ensure your survival.
 But new situations can provide you with opportunities to learn important lessons about yourself such as your reactions, values, vulnerabilities, triggers, and how to take better care of yourself.